-We deliver in-person and online trainings and workshops for organizations, churches, faith groups, schools, and other groups on radical welcome and culture shift, healing justice, queer and trans spirituality, and liberation.
+We deliver in-person trainings and workshops for organizations, churches, faith groups, schools, and other groups on radical welcome and culture shift, healing justice, queer and trans spirituality, and pathways to liberation.
 Below is a selection of our past trainings and workshops.

 In our faith community, being a Welcoming Congregation is about more than being friendly.
 It means actively working to dismantle the forces in our world that teach us that some people are better, normal, more valuable and other people are lesser than, other, outsiders.
 What would it take to create a culture here at UUCW in which no one—of any gender, sexuality, race, class, ability, or age—is “other” or doesn’t belong?
 Come explore and practice this together, and find out what’s required of us in order to embody radical welcome.

 Every major U.S. civil rights movement of the last hundred years has strived for freedom and liberation, not "equality"—yet so much of the time, we limit our imagination to a world in which all are "equal" instead of a world in which all are free.
 What's the difference?
 Come find out!
 In this workshop we'll discuss what queer and trans liberation look like, the role of gender defiance and noncompliance in resisting oppression, and how people of all gender identities, expressions, and sexualities can resist normative culture and ground our social justice work in liberation instead of equality.